VivekBhat/Provision-Servers/README.md

 	* We can add more pull-masters than push-agents.

 	<strong>Disadvantages of a 'pull' system are:</strong><br>

+	* Less user control
+	* Both server and client need to install the tools to run the pull model. <br>Example: In puppet, Master("central" puppet master) and Slave are the terminologies used.

 <hr>

 ####4.
 What are some of the consquences of not having proper configuration management?

 Configuration Management (CM) ensures that the current design and build state of the system is known, good & trusted; and doesn’t rely on the tacit knowledge of the development team.<br>